yardenshoham/nalgeon.github.io/content/posts/2022/storing-state/index.md

 -   URL parameters;
 -   serialized blob.

-Personally, I prefer URL parameters.
-They are self-evident and allow one to pass rather complex data structures.
+Memory and local storage are great for "private" state — settings, caches, history.
+URL parameters are good for the "public" state, so that one could bookmark or forward the stateful link.
+URLs with parameters are self-evident and allow one to pass rather complex data structures.

 <div class="row">
 <div class="col-xs-12 col-sm-4">